myesn/awesome/README.md

 *   [openspeedtest/Speed-Test](https://github.com/openspeedtest/Speed-Test) - SpeedTest by OpenSpeedTest™ is a Free and Open-Source HTML5 Network Performance Estimation Tool Written in Vanilla Javascript and only uses built-in Web APIs like XMLHttpRequest (XHR), HTML, CSS, JS, & SVG.
 No Third-Party frameworks or libraries are Required.
 Started in 2011 and moved to OpenSpeedTest.com dedicated Project/Domain Name in 2013.
 *   [alyssaxuu/screenity](https://github.com/alyssaxuu/screenity) - The free and privacy-friendly screen recorder with no limits 🎥
 *   [alyssaxuu/flowy](https://github.com/alyssaxuu/flowy) - The minimal javascript library to create flowcharts ✨
-*   [ecomfe/vue-echarts](https://github.com/ecomfe/vue-echarts) - Apache ECharts™ component for Vue.js.
+*   [ecomfe/vue-echarts](https://github.com/ecomfe/vue-echarts) - Vue.js component for Apache ECharts™.
 *   [didi/mpx](https://github.com/didi/mpx) - Mpx，一款具有优秀开发体验和深度性能优化的增强型跨端小程序框架
 *   [electron-userland/electron-installer-debian](https://github.com/electron-userland/electron-installer-debian) - Create a Debian package for your Electron app.
 *   [primus/eventemitter3](https://github.com/primus/eventemitter3) - EventEmitter3 - Because there's also a number 2.
 And we're faster.